 Colorectal Cancer Screening

-If you or a family member has already had cancer, or you are experiencing any unusual signs or symptoms, discuss your options for cancer screening with your health care provider.
+If you or a family member has already had cancer, or you are experiencing any new or unusual signs or symptoms, discuss your options for cancer screening with your health care provider.
 You could be eligible for different screening tests, or screening at an earlier age.

 The FIT kit comes with a test card, long brush, waste bag, and mailing envelope.
 There are no diet requirements to complete the FIT.
 Always follow the instructions provided with the kit to collect your samples.